 Upon examining it and some shooting, I know that I had to have one to evaluate and write about.
 It is that nice.
 So I put my request in to receive one.

-Sometime later, it finally arrived.
+Sometime later, the Colt Single Action New Frontier finally arrived.
 Upon opening, I was reminded on why I liked it so much.